Can I take individual courses, or do I have to take the full Diploma?

-Currently, Queen’s Law students can take LSM 810 and 830 as part of their JD degree.
-To complete the Diploma, they must take LSM 820, and either LSM 840 or 850, at the Queen’s Law course rate of $3600.
+Currently, Queen’s Law students may take LSM 810 and 830 at no additional cost.
+The courses will not be counted towards their JD degree or GPA.
+To complete the Diploma, two furher courses must be taken LSM 820, and either LSM 840 or 850, at the Queen’s Law course rate of $3600.

 Non-Queen’s students must take all four courses at the Faculty of Law rate, which is $3600 per course.